jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/README.md

 To solve this follow these steps:

-- Run `npm run test:e2e` to generate the new screenshots.
+- Run `npm run test:e2e` to generate the _new_ screenshots.
 - Move the [new screenshots](./e2e/screenshots/e2e-results) to the [originals](./e2e/screenshots/originals/) folder.
+If there is an e2e-result image that is not in originals, it will fail and will not push the new images that we need.
 - Activate the flag _commitResults_ of `e2e-puppeteer` builder in [angular.json](angular.json).
 - Comment the AWS sections in the [workflow](./.github/workflows//build-and-publish.yml) to avoid deploy by mistake.
 - Commit the changes and push them to the remote.
 - Run the workflow manually in the branch you are working on.
-- Pull the changes and compare yourself the results.
+- Pull the changes.
-- Pick the [result screenshots](./e2e/screenshots/e2e-results) generated in the workflow and move the correct ones to [originals](./e2e/screenshots/originals/).
+- Remove all [originals](./e2e/screenshots/originals/) screenshots, and paste there the new [e2e-result](./e2e/screenshots/e2e-results) screenshots.
+- Compare the git differences.
 - Deactive the flag _commitResults_ of `e2e-puppeteer` builder in [angular.json](angular.json).
 - Remove _all_ [result screenshots](./e2e/screenshots/e2e-results).
 - Uncomment the AWS sections in the [workflow](./.github/workflows//build-and-publish.yml) to avoid deploy by mistake.